Renewables

 According to data compiled by the CyprusGrid tracking platform, the island country curtailed more than 167 GWh of renewable electricity in the first six months of 2025.
 It was equivalent to last year’s entire cuts.
 On average, two thirds of the potential green energy production was lost per day in March.

-In addition to being the only European Union member state without an interconnection with another power system, Cyprus only has oil-fired generators, a surging solar power capacity, and wind parks.
+In addition to being the only European Union member state without an interconnection with another power system, Cyprus only has oil-fired generators, a surging solar power capacity, wind parks and some biomass-fired facilities.
 Other countries, like Greece, also must curtail renewable electricity units, but maintaining system stability requires more drastic cuts in the isolated island nation.
 Notably, it still lacks energy storage, while the conventional power plants lack flexibility.

 According to a statistical report from a few months ago, Cyprus hosted almost 850 MW of solar power, of which less than 400 MW was in commercial photovoltaic plants.
 Prosumers operated the rest.
 Licensed projects amounted to 2.8 GW.
 Wind power amounts to 155 MW.